Yevan-Hurik/Xworm-7.2/README.md

 ### New features
 ----
-- Network Router Exploit
+- Crypto mining (btc and monero)
 - Reset Survival
-- Files Injector
-- Stealth USB Injection
-- Gmail Control In Background
+- Spread to other systems
+- Better cookie stealer
-- 3 more funny features...
+- 3 more features...

 **License**
 ----